Declaring a major—how and when? Not sure? Department teas may help you decide which major you'd like!

 - Completing the major selection worksheet

 - Talking with juniors and seniors in potential major departments.
-Every department has an assigned student liaison who will be more than happy to talk with you about her experiences.
-To connect with liaison, contact the department assistant at the number or email address found on the webpage for that major (full list of majors and minors).
+Every department has assigned students as "Department Liaisons" who will be more than happy to talk with you about their experiences. (full list of majors and minors).

 - Discussing your ideas with your Class Dean, Alison Hopkins.
 You can make an appointment to meet with her by calling 413-538-2855, or stop by her office on the 3rd floor of Mary Lyon Hall during her drop in hours.